Invoice2go Terms of Service

 You acknowledge and agree that our security procedures are a commercially reasonable method of verifying your identity and instructions, providing security against unauthorized transactions, unauthorized actions, and fraud, and protecting your Invoice2go account.

 5. Purpose of Use of the Product.

 The Product is designed to be used for business purposes.
-You represent and warrant that you are not using the Product for primarily personal, family, or household purposes.
+You represent and warrant that you are using the product for business purposes, and you are not using the Product for personal, family, or household purposes.

 6. Third-Party Service Providers.

 You grant to Invoice2go and we reserve the right to use third parties to provide or facilitate the Product as described in Section 12e. of this Agreement.

 7. The Product.